dlesbre/bibtex-autocomplete/README.md

   default is to override nothing (only complete absent and blank fields).

-  For a more complex example `btac -C doi -w author` means complete all fields save DOI, and only overwrite author fields
+  For a more complex example `btac -C doi -w author` means complete all fields save DOI, and only overwrite author fields.

   You can also use the `-f` flag to overwrite everything or the `-p` flag to add a prefix to new fields, thus avoiding overwrites.